markroyer/latex-tikz-beamer-highlight-examples/README.md

 # latex-tikz-beamer-highlight-examples

-Some examples latex slides using tikz and beamer to point to and highlight code.
+Some example latex slides using tikz and beamer to point to and highlight code.

 The `templates.tex` file contains a number examples of referring to